2022 Solomon-Tenenbaum Lecture

-The Solomon-Tenenbaum Visiting Lectureship in Jewish Studies is presented annually to the University of South Carolina faculty, students and local communities at large.
+The Solomon-Tenenbaum Visiting Lecture in Jewish Studies is presented annually to the University of South Carolina faculty, students and local communities at large.
 It is free and open to all.

 A distinguished guest (from a variety of fields and expertise) speaks on a topic related to Jewish Studies.
 The event is organized around panel discussions and public lectures.